 Combined with product usage data from Pendo, this creates a layered signal: accounts showing both high in-product engagement and external research intent are far more likely to convert.
 Your sales team can prioritize these accounts over those showing only one signal.

-⚡ZoomInfo in Action: Your CS team notices a paid account's usage has flatlined for two weeks.
+ZoomInfo in Action: Your CS team notices a paid account's usage has flatlined for two weeks.
 Simultaneously, ZoomInfo's intent data shows that the same account is researching competitor solutions.
 The combination of declining product engagement (from Pendo) and competitive research activity (from ZoomInfo) creates an early warning signal that neither tool could provide alone, giving your retention team time to intervene before the renewal conversation turns into a churn conversation.

 Understanding account behavior is only valuable if your team can act on it.

-ZoomInfo’s GTM Workspace gives sellers a single surface where prioritized accounts, AI-drafted outreach, and deal execution converge.
+ZoomInfo's GTM Workspace gives sellers a single surface where prioritized accounts, AI-drafted outreach, and deal execution converge.
 GTM Studio lets marketers and RevOps teams design, enrich, and activate GTM plays in natural language.
-For teams that build beyond ZoomInfo's native products, APIs and MCP expose the same intelligence to any custom agent, internal tool, or partner platform.
+For teams that build beyond ZoomInfo's native products, the API and MCP expose the same intelligence to any custom agent, internal tool, or partner platform.

 Seismic's sales team attributed 39% of active pipeline to opportunities identified or influenced by ZoomInfo signals, reporting 54% productivity gains and 11.5 hours saved per week per seller.
 (Seismic Case Study)